Eyescale/Equalizer/README.md

 [TOC]

 GPU-SD is a daemon and library for the discovery and announcement of graphics processing units using ZeroConf.
-Its primary use case is to allow auto-configuration of ad-hoc GPU clusters.
+It enables auto-configuration of ad-hoc GPU clusters and multi-GPU machines.

 The source code is hosted on [github](https://github.com/Eyescale/gpu-sd).